 Without a doubt, the most unique-looking retro Gorenje fridge freezer is the OBRB153BL.
 Inspired by the iconic Volkswagen Type 2 camper van, the front of this special-edition appliance features a large VW logo.
 Finished with a light-blue and cream colour combination, it has a single door and a claimed capacity of 235 litres (fridge) and 25 litres (freezer).

 Depending on the type of Gorenje fridge freezer you choose, you get to pick from the following colours: black, burgundy, silver, cream, fire red, baby blue, juicy orange, olive, apple and copper.

 Here are some of the Gorenje retro fridge freezers we've tested in our lab:

 Amica sells a range of retro-themed freestanding fridge freezers that have adjustable shelving, lidded dairy compartments and salad crisper drawers.

 There are plenty of attention-grabbing colours to choose from, including a stylish duck-egg blue and a deep red.
 Amica's freestanding, static 30/70 double-door model has a claimed fridge capacity of 164 litres, and 44 litres of space in the freezer.

 We've tested the following Amica retro fridge freezers in the Which? lab:

 Stoves only has one model on its website, the STR 60197 Retro, available in black, cream or red.

 According to the Stoves website, the STR 60197 Retro has 237 litres of fridge space and 98 litres of freezer space.
-It's finished off with stylish chrome handles and uses the brand's No Frost technology to prevent the fridge or freezer from icing up.
+It's finished off with stylish chrome handles and uses the brand's No Frost technology to prevent the fridge or freezer icing up.

 See the results of our rigorous fridge freezer tests below: